+Data Modelling is the process of organising data elements into entities and mapping them into real world objects .
+This defines how different entities will behave together and what will be the relationship among them.
 Database Management Systems are designed to store information and data for softwares .
 Before , implementation of the system the DBMS is logically structured and designed.
-This decides how data will be stored , processed and interact.
+Because, this decides how data will be stored , processed and interact.

 Concluding above discussion and a simple definition for Data Modelling could be :